neutrons/garnet/docs/source/design/reduction_plan.rst

 There are parameters available to specific instruments for the reducton plan creation:
     * detector_filepath available for SNAP, CORELLI, TOPAZ and MANDI.
 Not required.
     * tube_filepath available only for CORELLI.
 Not required.
     * elastic available only for CORELLI.
-Not required.
+Required.
+(True or False)
     * offset available only for CORELLI.
-Required (True or False).
+Not Required.
     * ipts_experiment_number available only for DEMAND.
 Required.
     * wavelength (band) 2nd field available only for SNAP, CORELLI, TOPAZ, MANDI.
 Required.